-Recently a good friend made a very touching public statement about how we, believers, should bear one another’s burdens as the law of Christ demands (Galatians 6:2).
+A good friend of mine made a very touching public statement about how we (Christ Followers) should bear one another’s burdens as the law of Christ demands.
 My friend was talking about our caring for one another is relates to physical, spiritual and emotional needs.
 He was saying that we should care enough about one another to know about a need, meet the need if possible, and walk with one another through to the solution (whether or not the need was met by us personally).
 In other words – taking another’s need as our own.

 When read in context, the Galatians text is probably talking about us bearing with one another as we deal with the enticements and battles that we will face as Christians living in a fallen world.
 While the scriptural context my friend used was not perfect, the sentiment was right on target!